alaudet/raspi-sump/README.md

 Currently the system monitors the water level in your pit at defined intervals.
 It sends email sms alerts if the water reaches a critical level, indicating a possible sump pump failure.

+# Supported Versions of Raspbian

+Raspi-Sump is currently supported on Raspbian OS (Buster or Stretch).
+It is not yet supported on Raspberry Pi OS (Bullseye) but will be in the near future.

-# Discord Group 30 day trial
+# Discord Group

-21-03-2020  - We are currently doing a 30 day trial on Discord for Raspi-Sump users.
-If you are interested send me an email (alaudet@linuxnorth.org) and I will send you an invite link.

 Discuss and get support from other users.
+Email (alaudet@linuxnorth.org) for an invite link.

 # Installing with pip version 9 or greater